dsyer/cf-memory-tests/README.md

 $ make
 ```

 and then look at the results in `build`.
-There shoudl be a file there
+There should be a file there
 called `result.txt` in this format:

 ```